 - if you obtain data through consent, you will need to include in your privacy information the right to withdraw consent

 You must give privacy information to data subjects at the time you collect their data from them, or within a reasonable period (no later than one month) if you obtain personal data from other sources.
 You must also provide it in a concise, transparent, intelligible and easily accessible way, and in clear and plain language.

-The ICO has a detailed guide to help you comply with the right to be informed.
+The Information Commissioner's Office (ICO) has a detailed guide to help you comply with the right to be informed.

-2. Right of access (commonly known as subject access)
+2. Right of access (known as subject access request)